Create a Website Account - Manage notification subscriptions, save form progress and more.

 Beyond the situations described, it is not legal to park in front of a fire hydrant or too close to a crosswalk.
 If there are some cars that chronically park in these areas, we can observe the situation and post a No Parking sign if it is warranted.

-If there is an issue with a parked car that seems abandoned, please contact Code Enforcement at 972-304-3590.
+If there is an issue with a parked car that seems abandoned, please contact the Police Department at 469-289-3270.

 According to state law, the speed limit on residential streets is 30 miles per hour (mph) whether a sign is posted or not.
 Vehicle speeds are notoriously difficult for pedestrians to accurately guess, so we suggest you stand in your yard and have someone drive by at 30 mph so you can see what a car driving the speed limit looks like.
 If you believe traffic is going faster than 30 mph on your street, you can contact the Police Department at 972-304-3600 to request that they place their radar speed trailer on your street and/or conduct a directed patrol.
 You can also call Public Works Engineering at 972-304-3679 and request that we conduct a speed study on your street.